januaryadvisors/react-exercise-instructions/README.md

 ## Setup

-Open the project zip file on your computer.
+Open the project zip file that we sent to you along with these instructions on your computer.
 Once in the project directory, run `npm install .` to install all node modules.

 To start your local server, run `npm start`.
 You should see the app running at `http://localhost:3000/`!